 Height:Minimum 24.5-25.5 inches

 Weight:Although there is no standard weight available, some Caucasian male Shepherds weigh in from 110 Ib to 200 Ib.

-Temperament:The Caucasian Shepherd is intelligent, bold and even-tempered , yet aggressiveness does sometimes occur.Although very protective over family, it generally has a calm temperament.
+Temperament:The Caucasian Shepherd is intelligent, bold and even-tempered , yet aggressiveness does sometimes occur.Although very protective over family, this dog breed generally has a calm temperament.

 Best Homes: This breed needs an experienced pet parent.The Caucasian Shepherd needs a job and socialization with positive training.

 Needs:Special grooming, training and regular exercise.

 Health Concerns: Hip and elbow dysplasia and cancer.Some of the bloodlines will carry a gene for rear dysplasia.

 Thanks for visiting my blog!

 Copyright© 2014 BarkUpTodayDog